fsjoyti/dataeng-zoomcamp/README.md

 # dataeng-zoomcamp
-See myqueries.sql for sql queries I ran in pgadmin for homework 1.
+See myqueries.sql in week1 folder for sql queries I ran in pgadmin for homework 1 after using homework1.ipynb to load data to postgres.